Search

 Section 47 investigation

-The local authority is required by section 47 of the Children Act 1989 to make inquiries and conduct investigations if there are reasonable grounds to suspect that a child is suffering or is likely to suffer significant harm.
-The purpose of these inquiries is to determine whether the local authority needs to take any further action to promote or safeguard the child’s welfare.
+The local authority is required by Section 47 of the Children Act 1989 to make inquiries and conduct investigations if there are reasonable grounds to suspect that a child is suffering or is likely to suffer significant harm.
+The purpose of these inquiries is to determine whether the local authority needs to take any further action to promote or safeguard the child's welfare.

-A child can be placed on a ‘Child Protection Plan’ if the outcome of the section 47 investigation has determined that the child is suffering, or is likely to suffer, significant harm.
+A child can be placed on a ‘child protection plan’ if the outcome of the Section 47 investigation has determined that the child is suffering, or is likely to suffer, significant harm.
+More information can be found on our page on Child protection conferences and plans.

 How will children’s services decide whether the child is at risk of harm?